alokkumax/Alok-Kumax/README.md

 # Alok-Kumax
-Want to become a full time app developer,
+Want to be a happy Person,